ISSUE 28

 I tried so hard to love you but you'd become detached from me, four minutes earlier we'd both been happy, together.

 It was a strange feeling looking at your face, I liked it, I knew it was a nice face, everything was there, a nose, two eyes, just where they should have been.
 Ten fingers, ten toes, elbows, knees, I re-checked, yes you were complete.
+Then they grabbed you, put you in the box, turned the heat on.

 "We'll make him nice and warm".
 That's what they said.
 They treated you like a turkey being got ready for Christmas.
 That was the moment of realisation, if there had been any feeling there at all, it was now all over between us.